vyahello/python-ood/README.md

 ```
 ### Singleton
-Global variable, modules - singleton.
-Allows only one object to be instantiated from a class template.
+Python has global variables and modules which are **_singletons_**.
+Singleton allows only one object to be instantiated from a class template.
-If you want to share cached information to multiple objects.
+Useful if you want to share cached information to multiple objects.

-Classic singleton
+**Classic singleton**
 ```python
 class Singleton:
     """Makes all instances as the same object."""